English or Spanish

-In most cases, the statute of limitations is two years from the date of the accident, and it applies to cases of international air travel, product liability or negligence claims against most states or the federal government.
+In most cases, the statute of limitations is two years from the date of the accident, and it applies to cases of product liability or negligence claims against most states or the federal government.
 For example, if an aviation accident occurred on October 1, 2015, you must file a Florida aviation accident claim by October 1, 2017.

 In Florida, for some aviation accident cases, limitation periods can be quite short, but there are a number of factors, which affect how long the time limit will be in a case.
 For example, the deadlines vary according to the type of claim as well as the applicable law.

 Common deadlines that may apply in Florida aviation accident cases:

 The Florida legislature enacted a statute of repose, restricting or limiting product liability causes of action.
 Rather than establishing a time limit within which an action must be brought, measured from the time of accrual of the cause of action, the statute of repose cuts off the right of action after a specified time measured from the delivery of a product.
 The statute prevents plaintiffs from using modern standards and expectations to impose perpetual liability on manufacturers and distributors for outdated products.

 The statute of repose is "12 years after delivery of the product to its first purchaser or lessee who was not engaged in the business of selling or leasing the product or of using the product as a component in the manufacture of another product" (The 2017 Florida Statutes Title VIII 95.031.)
 The statute does not apply to commercial aircraft.